Tamaskan Scientific Classification

 Over time, your dog’s hip will wear down and the joint can deteriorate completely.
 This condition is painful for your pet and will eventually lead to a loss of mobility in his or her legs.
 However, careful exercise and proper nutrition can help to slow the progression of this condition.

-Tamaskan dogs, similar its German Shepherd ancestors, can also suffer from Degenerative Myelopathy.
+Tamaskan dogs, similar to their German Shepherd ancestors, can also suffer from Degenerative Myelopathy.
 This condition affects a dog’s back and spinal cord and causes a loss of function in its back legs.
 This disease generally only appears between ages 8 and 14 in most dogs.

 However, it does get progressively worse over time.
 During the initial onset, dogs with this condition will appear to wobble or lose their balance while walking.
 As your pet continues to age, its hind legs will stop working and he or she will have to drag them behind him or her.